Our Clinical Staff

 Naperville; Teletherapy

-My counseling approach is holistic and integrative, incorporating evidence-based techniques from various therapeutic modalities to meet your unique needs and goals.
+My counseling approach is holistic and integrative, incorporating evidence-based techniques from various therapeutic modalities and multimodal methods to meet your unique needs and goals.
 I provide a safe, non-judgmental, and compassionate space for you to explore your thoughts, emotions, and concerns.
-Together, we will work collaboratively to help you gain insights, develop coping skills, and cultivate resilience to thrive during these transformative life transitions.
+We will work collaboratively to help you gain insights, develop coping skills, and cultivate resilience to thrive during these transformative life challenges.
 I also help clients explore the impact of these changes on their sense of self and provide strategies for embracing and redefining self-concept and identity.

 Kim Cho, MS